hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/SmartContractDev/00-Introduction.md

 The aim is to standardize on
 - the Smart Contract(s) are classes/structures - the code - that you write in Go/JavaScript/TypeScript/Java etc.
 - these are then packaged up and run inside a Chaincode-container (chaincode-image / chaincode-runtime depending on exactly the format of the packaging)
-- the chaincode definition is more than just the Smart Contract code, as it includes things such as the couchdb indexes, and the endorsement policy
+- the chaincode definition is more than just the Smart Contract code, as it includes things such as the CouchDB indexes, and the endorsement policy

 ## Packaging